Cost Guides8 min read

 What Determines Atrium Refurbishment Cost?

-The cost of refurbishing a commercial atrium varies enormously depending on several key factors.
+A small atrium with minor sealant issues will cost a fraction of what a large shopping centre atrium requiring full strip-and-rebuild will demand.
 Understanding these factors will help you budget accurately and make informed decisions about the scope of work required.

 Typical Cost Ranges for Atrium Work in 2026